falldamagestudio/UE-Jenkins-BuildSystem/README.md

 ## Controller

-The Jenkins controller runs within GKE.
+The Jenkins controller runs within a Docker container on the controller VM.

 It is exposed to the Internet via a load balancer.
 Identity-Aware Proxy is enabled for that load balancer.
 This ensures that anyone who wants to send HTTP traffic to the Jenkins controller has authenticated with a Google account on your internal domain first.
 Non-authenticated HTTP calls will not reach the Jenkins controller and can therefore not be used to exploit security holes.